Want the perfect workout program?

 Do light and dynamic stretches before a workout if your abs are feeling tight.

-When you’re incorporating ab stretches as part of your stretching routine, performing two or three of these ab stretches for a minute each works well.
+When you’re incorporating ab stretches as part of your stretching routine, perform two or three of these ab stretches for a minute each.
 Again, stretching at the end of your workout works best here.

 Try to pick one each that works on spinal extension, hip extension, and rotation.
 That will cover all your bases for that mobility and stretching session.
 For example:

 Abs are not the first muscle that comes to mind when you think of stretching but if your abs are tight then stretching will help.
-You’ll feel better, look better and move better when your abs are at their ideal length.
+Add 2-3 ab stretches to your post-workout program, holding each for a minute.
+You’ll feel better, look better, and move better when your abs are at their ideal length.

 Sign up to get the latest on sales, new releases and more…